gotomoon/astro-tutorial-i11n/README.md

    ```

 4. **Done!**
-   The language switcher will update automatically.
+   The language switcher will update automatically by adding new language names, URLs, and country flags.

 ---